lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 The timers themselves are 32b wide, giving a maximum timeout window of roughly ~6 hours.
 For the wakeup timer, the pre-scaler extends the maximum timeout to ~1000 days.

-Register reads via the TLUL interface are synchronized to the slow clock via a single asynchronous fifo.
+Register reads via the TLUL interface are synchronized to the slow clock using the "async" register generation feature.
-This synchronization guarantees that updates have propagated into the underlying registers on completion of a write.
+This means that writes can complete before the data has reached its underlying register in the slow clock domain.
-Note that as a consequence of this, reads and writes to the AON Timer peripheral will cause the CPU to stall.
+If software needs to guarantee completion of a register write, it can read back the register value (which will guarantee the completion of all previous writes to the peripheral).

 # Programmers Guide